 Zumba Shoe Reviews

 - Colors: 5 colors

 - Other: Padded tongue and collar with dual density foam midsole, high impact N-Gage EVA energy return sole

 If you are looking for comfort, flexibility, cushioning, and support, the Ryka Women’s Influence Cross-training Shoe has it all.
 The rubber sole reduces the force of the foot strike during intense dance moves that Zumba is known for.

-The Zumba Women’s Impact Max Sneaker is the shoe for Zumba enthusiasts who want a little extra shock absorption and support.
+The Zumba Women’s Fly Fit Sneaker is the shoe for Zumba enthusiasts who want a little extra shock absorption and support.
 The Z-compress energy return system minimizes the impact by reducing the force in a way that defies the laws of physics.

 The RYKA Tenacity Zumba shoe is ideal for the dancer who is need of more support around the ankles.
 The Tenacity shoe is a high top sneaker that provides solid support while looking stylish at the same time.

 They are a lightweight shoe with a breathable mesh design that will keep your feet cool and dry while you are dancing up a storm.